mikel-brostrom/boxmot/README.md

 ## Before you run the tracker

 Github block pushes of files larger than 100 MB (https://help.github.com/en/github/managing-large-files/conditions-for-large-files).
 Hence the yolo weights needs to be stored somewhere else.
-When you run tracker.py you will get an exceptions telling you that the yolov3 weight are missing and a link to download them from.
+When you run tracker.py you will get an exceptions telling you that the yolov5 weight are missing and a link to download them from (https://drive.google.com/drive/folders/1Drs_Aiu7xx6S-ix95f9kNsA6ueKRpN2J).
 Place the downlaoded `.pt` file under `yolov3/weights/`.
 The weights for deep sort are already in this repo.
 They can be found under `deep_sort/deep/checkpoint/`.

 ## Tracking